 Craig Alexander Emil Ali David Atkins Kendra Basner Ryan Little Ed McIntyre Sari Montgomery Liz Simon

-And thank you to all who attended and made our association's 35th anniversary celebration a success.
-We look forward to seeing you again in San Antonio on February 5-7, 2026.
+And thank you to all who attended and made the 35th Anniversary Celebration a success.
+We look forward to seeing you again on February 5-7, 2026, in San Antonio!